phoenixframework/phoenix/guides/docs/phoenix_mix_tasks.md

 * running mix deps.get
 ```

-Once all of our dependencies are installed, `phoenix.new` will tell us what our next steps are.
+Once all of our dependencies are installed, `phx.new` will tell us what our next steps are.

 ```console
 We are all set!
 Run your Phoenix application: